hucker/frist/README.md

 This project was developed iteratively using agentic AI thus most of the code was generated from prompts rather that writing code.
 It was tricky getting tests implemented correctly.
 Generally I write a test case and then ask the AI to parameterize it and then I review.
 I discovered that I had some code that had a bug in one case and the AI changed the test inputs (added 1) to make the test pass.
 I find with agentic AI that I spend more time on my testing than on coding, even to the point that I will happily delete a test file and start over if I don't like it.
 With manually written code I would be far less inclined to do that.

 I also noted that certain types of refactoring humans are much better at.
-I change the naming convention of some methods and asked the AI to fix it, after messing around with constant tab issues and bad assumptions I rolled it back and did a search and replace and change the names manually in a fraction of the time.
+I change the naming convention of some methods and asked the AI to fix it, after messing around with constant tab issues, bad patches and generally bad assumptions I rolled it back and did a search and replace and change the names manually in a fraction of the time.

 ## Development and Testing Notes